-It’s not just four-legged residents at KBS, there’s also a growing band of international (human) occupants too, with well over 70 years of diverse equestrian experience between them all.
+It’s not just four-legged residents at KBS, there’s also a growing band of international (human) occupants too, with many years of diverse equestrian experience between them all.

 Cursty: KBS Co-Owner